erniefontes/erniefontes.github.io/about/index.md

   </script>
   </p>

   I'm Ernie E. Fontes.
-I'm the Head of Analytics at Guardinex, a novel fraud-detection company.
+I'm the Head of Data Science at Guardinex, a fraud-detection startup company.
 Before that, I was a Ross Assistant Professor in mathematics at the Ohio State University.
 I completed my PhD at the University of Texas before that I did my undergraduate studies at Harvard.
 My [math research](../math/) is in homotopy